ryanchyshyn/behavioral_cloning/README.md

 To augment the data set, I flipped center images and corrected angles by valueof 0.35.

-The files count is 41964 that with flipped images will give 55952 images totally.

-Also I tried to flip left/right images but didn't get acceptable results so I rejected this approach.
+Also I flipped left/right images and inverted steering values.

 I used data nomralization with lambda function as well as image cropping.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 2 as evidenced by decreasing validation set loss.
+The ideal number of epochs was 3 as evidenced by decreasing validation set loss.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.